-Conversely, if the soil below the sand mound basal area is un-restrictive (sand) and the movement of effluent is primarily vertical then the linear (toe) loading rate shall not exceed 125L/m/day.
-Example, 675 (litres/day) / 125 Litres = 5.4m (therefore the minimum length of sand mound linear toe is to be 5.4m for an unrestrictive sand soil);
+Conversely, if the soil below the sand mound basal area is un-restrictive (sand) and the movement of effluent is primarily vertical then the linear (toe) loading rate shall not exceed 125L/m/ day.
+Example, 675 (litres/day)/125 Litres = 5.4m (therefore the minimum length of sand mound linear toe is to be 5.4m for an unrestrictive sand soil);

-- f) To achieve the optimal performance of a sand mound it is recommended to provide small dosing volumes of effluent into the sand mound via closely spaced orifices into the distribution bed pipework (eg PVC manifold pipework).
-Consideration should be given to providing surge capacity (eg wastewater holding tank) and time dose the effluent pump volumes into the sand mound; - g) The sand mound media is to be medium clean sand with a grain size of 0.25mm-1.0mm, uniformity coefficient less than 4, less than 3% fines passing a 200 sieve (0.074mm), less than 20% of grains greater than 2mm, maximum 0.1% clay, limestone and organic material in sand media.
-The installer is to obtain certification from sand supplier that the sand meets this criteria.
-The distribution bed aggregate is to be river run aggregate (20-60mm, non-crushed and rounded); - h) Ensure that the sand mound surface area is covered directly after construction with appropriate grass/turf to complete the installation process and to prevent erosional disturbance occurring to the sand mound.
-The 1:3 slope on the sand mound is required to assist in preventing effluent toe leakage and to ensure safe maintenance of the sand mound for mowing purposes.
+f) To achieve the optimal performance of a sand mound it is recommended to provide small dosing volumes of effluent into the sand mound via closely spaced orifices into the distribution bed pipework (eg PVC manifold pipework).
+Consideration should be given to providing surge capacity (eg wastewater holding tank) and time dose the effluent pump volumes into the sand mound;

+- g) The sand mound media is to be medium clean sand (ie washed sand) with a grain size of 0.25mm-1.0mm, uniformity coefficient less than 4, less than 3% fines passing a 200 sieve (0.074mm), less than 20% of grains greater than 2mm, free of clay, limestone and organic material in sand media.
+The installer is to obtain certification from sand supplier that the sand meets this criteria or alternatively have the sand media tested at a soil laboratory for compliance with criteria.
+The installer is to provide the council inspector a copy of the soil laboratory test results prior to installation.
+The distribution bed aggregate is to be river run aggregate (20- 60mm, non-crushed and rounded); - h) Ensure that the sand mound surface area is covered directly after construction with appropriate grass/turf to complete the installation process and to prevent erosional disturbance occurring to the sand mound.
+The 1:3 slope on the sand mound is required to assist in preventing effluent toe leakage and to ensure safe maintenance of the sand mound.